NathanUTD2140/OperatingSystems_Project3/devlog.md

 ## 8:59pm 12/10/2025
 First, the inorder transversal was made based off the regular btree operations.
 I need this to go through all the keys in order, and then print the values based off the keys.

+## 9:22pm 12/10/2025
+The .csv files are honestly not as bad as I thought, it acts like regular file management.
+Make sure the file is valid or needs to be created first.
+Open the file if we are writing, write to the file with a writer, and keep going.
+If we're reading from a file, open the file, use a reader, and read the needed data, strip away excess information, and put it into the file.